 Danish Bar and Law Society

 Legal basis in Danish law

 The actual pursuit of the profession of lawyer is also subject to a number of requirements.
-In connection with this, please see Parts 12-16 of Consolidation Act No 1257 of 13 October 2016 on the administration of justice as subsequently amended.
+In connection with this, please see Consolidation Act No 1284 of 14 November 2018 on the administration of justice as subsequently amended.